-(a) Each Agency in its Plan shall establish minimum thresholds that quantify groundwater conditions for each applicable sustainability indicator at each monitoring site or representative monitoring site established pursuant to Section 354.36.
-The numeric value used to define minimum thresholds shall represent a point in the basin that, if exceeded, may cause undesirable results as described in Section 354.26.

-- (b) The description of minimum thresholds shall include the following: - (1) The information and criteria relied upon to establish and justify the minimum thresholds for each sustainability indicator.
+- (a) Each Agency in its Plan shall establish minimum thresholds that quantify groundwater conditions for each applicable sustainability indicator at each monitoring site or representative monitoring site established pursuant to Section 354.36.
+The numeric value used to define minimum thresholds shall represent a point in the basin that, if exceeded, may cause undesirable results as described in Section 354.26. - (b) The description of minimum thresholds shall include the following: - (1) The information and criteria relied upon to establish and justify the minimum thresholds for each sustainability indicator.
 The justification for the minimum threshold shall be supported by information provided in the basin setting, and other data or models as appropriate, and qualified by the uncertainty in the understanding of the basin setting. - (c) Minimum thresholds for each sustainability indicator shall be defined as follows: - (2) Reduction of Groundwater Storage.
 The minimum threshold for reduction of groundwater storage shall be a total volume of groundwater that can be withdrawn from the basin without causing conditions that my lead to undesirable results.
 Minimum thresholds for reduction of groundwater storage shall be supported by the sustainable yield of the basin, calculated based on historical trends, water year type, and projected water use in the basin. - (e) An Agency that has demonstrated that undesirable results related to one or more sustainability indicators are not present and are not likely to occur in a basin, as described in Section 354.26, shall not be required to establish minimum thresholds related to those sustainability indicators.

-Pursuant to GSP Emergency Regulations §354.28(d), groundwater levels may be used as a proxy for other sustainability indicators if a significant correlation between groundwater levels and the other sustainability indicators can be demonstrated.
-Groundwater levels are intimately related to groundwater storage.
-Rising groundwater levels indicate an increase in groundwater storage and vice versa.
-It is also noted that groundwaterGroundwater storage cannot be directly measured; rather it can only be estimated using measured or modeled groundwater levels and knowledge of the basin geometry and subsurface hydraulic properties, and there is a calibrated numerical model that is used to relate groundwater levels to storage (United, 2021c).
-Regardless, Groundwater extraction values from the groundwater level minimum thresholds for the chronic lowering of groundwater levels and land subsidence sustainability indicators Basin's principal aquifers are a more direct and reliable measure of sustainability for the Mound Basin as compared to estimated storage changes.
-For these reasons, groundwater levelsextraction rates will be used a proxy for the reduction of groundwater storage sustainability indicator.
-The information used to define the minimum threshold (sustainable yield) is the water budgets presented in Section 3.3, which means they are based on the same as the minimum thresholds for the land subsidence sustainability indicator (western half of the Basin) and chronic lowering of groundwater levels sustainability indicator (eastern half of the Basin) (Table 4.1-01). numerical modeling performed for GSP development.
+Groundwater storage cannot be directly measured; rather it can only be estimated using measured or modeled groundwater levels and knowledge of basin geometry and subsurface hydraulic properties, and there is a calibrated numerical model that is used to relate groundwater levels to storage (United, 2021c).
+Groundwater extraction values from the Basin's principal aquifers are a more direct and reliable measure as compared to estimated storage changes.
+For these reasons, groundwater extraction rates will be used for the reduction of groundwater storage sustainability indicator.
+The information used to define the minimum threshold (sustainable yield) is the water budgets presented in Section 3.3, which are based on the numerical modeling performed for GSP development.